 "When I was taken around the sky, we entered heaven and there I saw the angels busy building a palace and were placing bricks of gold and silver one over the other and sometimes used to put their work to a stop.
 I asked them, 'Why are you working intermittently?'
 They replied, 'We are waiting for materials and stuffs to be provided to us.'
 I asked, 'What are your materials?'
-They said, 'The invocations 'subhanallah [glory be to Allah]', and 'al-hamdu lillah [praise be to Allah]', and 'la ilaha illa Allah [there is no god but Allah]' and 'Allah-u Akbar [Allah is Great]' which is pronounced from the lips of the believer; once he gets pre-occupied with these invocations we too get busy with building and whenever he stops reciting these invocations, we stop our work as well'."9
+They said, 'The invocations 'subhanallah [glory be to Allah]', and 'al-hamdu lillah [praise be to Allah]', and 'al-hamdu lillah [praise be to Allah]', which is pronounced from the lips of the believer; once he gets pre-occupied with these invocations we too get busy with building and whenever he stops reciting these invocations, we stop our work as well'."9